You have a new vegetable garden in your yard or on your balcony and your ultimate goal is to attract pollinators.

 - Or, you can wait to clean up some areas of your garden until late spring to further allow pollinators to overwinter and hatch.

-Step 4: Set Up Specific Feeders and Food Stations to Attract Pollinators
+Step 4: Set Up Feeders and Food Stations

 - For homemade hummer food, boil 1 cup water with 1/4 c. sugar.
 Stir often and let the solution cool completely before filling into your feeders.
 NEVER use that nasty, storebought, red-dyed solution that claims to be "hummingbird food."
 There is no actual evidence that is is unsafe for the pollinators but it does contain red dye.
 Why take the chance?
 It's so easy to make at home!